raspibolt/raspibolt/guide/bonus/lightning/cln.md

   $ nano config
   ```

 * Insert the following content, adjust parameters in brackets to your likings.
-At least remove the brackets else lightningd will not start up correctly!
+At least remove the brackets or else lightningd will not start up correctly!
 Choose if you want to replicate CLN's channel database file to separate storage.
 It's good practice to keep a synchronous state of the database somewhere else to be able to recover off-chain funds in case of emergency.

   ```ini
   alias=<your fancy alias>